nlohmann/json/README.md

 Since CMake v3.11,
 [FetchContent](https://cmake.org/cmake/help/v3.11/module/FetchContent.html) can
-be used to automatically download the repository as a dependency at configure type.
+be used to automatically download the repository as a dependency at configure time.

 Example:
 ```cmake